TrucTBui/AlgoBio1/AlgoBio1/src/blatt1/README.md

 The practical time is also the same, as the algorithm does nit need additional memory and the performed operations are simple.

 ## Exercise 2:
+* **All MSS using the optimal solution, including overlaps**
+This approach uses the optimal algorithm from exercise 1 and also allows overlapping subsequences.
+It has the same theoretical runtime like the optimal __O__(n), as it also uses one for-loop to iterate through the sequence and the operations in each iteration are executed in constant time - __O__(1), but here there are additional operations with HashSet, which explains the bigger practical time, compared to the fastest MSS algorithm from the previous exercise.
+---
+* **SMSS**
+Both algorithms have a theoretical time complexity of __O__(n), where n is the length of the sequence.
+However, the additional condition `(lstart != rstart)` adds a slight overhead as it checks for the uniqueness of the start index in addition to the sum, which could slightly affect the practical runtime but not the complexity class.
+---
+* **SMSS with minimal length**
+The minimalSMSS method further refines the approach to finding maximum sum subsequences by focusing not only on finding subsequences that achieve the maximum sum but also ensuring that only the subsequences of the minimal possible length are captured.
+The theoretical complexity remains __O__(n), as it still involves a single pass through the array with operations that execute in constant time.
+However, the conditional logic is slightly more complex due to additional checks for length, potentially making this algorithm slightly slower in practical scenarios due to these overheads.